Alison Brie Says She Has ‘Nothing But Love’ For Chrissy Metz After Rumored Red Carpet ‘B*tch’ Diss

 “But why?” the GLOW star reportedly asked when discussing that Metz may have called her the derogatory word.
 “I know her.
 I saw her on the carpet and I told her how beautiful she looked.”

-Alison Brie has now responded to the hoopla herself, making to clear that she and Metz will not be brought down by a fake feud created on the Internet.
+Alison Brie has now responded to the hoopla herself, making to clear that she and Metz will not be brought down by a fake feud created on the internet.
 According to Entertainment Tonight, Brie took to her Instagram stories to shut down the phony beef once and for all.
 Brie posted a photo of herself with her arm around Metz at last year’s Screen Actors Guild Awards and captioned it with, “Nothing but love for @chrissymetz!!
 Rumors can’t keep us down!”

 Alison Brie and Chrissy Metz refuse to give into the fake feud rumours https://t.co/X7jYUVhEz6